Did you know?

 Latest in Industry, Business, Tourism and Projects

-Far North Queensland are well looked upon by business leaders for its international business opportunities, particularly with its proximity to Asia and world-class agricultural industry.
+Far North Queensland is well looked upon by business leaders for its international business opportunities, particularly with its proximity to Asia and world-class agricultural industry.
 The major projects happening in Cairns mainly fall into commercial, industrial, educational, retail, and entertainment sectors.

 Some of particular interest include: